The Spotify Model? Tribes? Chapters? Squads? – What’s it all mean?

 Take your time.

-ADAPTOVATE have worked extensively with large companies, in most industries, be it financial, health, retail or government on helping establish an Agile Operating Model.
+ADAPTOVATE have worked extensively with large companies in most industries, be it financial, health, retail or government, on helping establish an Agile Operating Model.
 It takes time.
 Weeks, months.
 To be done thoroughly and correctly for sustained success, we work with the stakeholder to ensure they are given every chance of changing behaviour.

 Setting up Chapters is just one part of the larger framework, however it’s an exciting one as people start to see changes quite quickly with better quality output and faster timelines.
 The company sees lower costs.
 It’s a win win.

-We look forward discussing the next steps for your organisation now.
+We look forward to discussing the next steps for your organisation now.
 Reach out to find out how we can work with you.